 Car class

-SUVs are all the rage here in New Zealand.
-So it follows that there is also a bigger resale market for them.
+SUVs are the most popular type of car on our roads.
+So it follows that there’s also a bigger resale market for them.
 Even Kiwis looking for smaller cars tend to go no smaller than a compact SUV or crossover.
 Sedans are well out of fashion.

 Colour

-When considering depreciation, you not only have to consider the resale value but how likely it is to sell.
+When considering depreciation, you not only have to consider the resale value, but also how likely it is to sell.
 Sure the car might be worth $20,000, but you still need to find someone willing to buy it.
 A strange colour choice will reduce your pool of willing buyers.

 The car’s reputation